Tag Archive

 Even the title of the pastoral letter is instructive.
 Deacons receive the Sacrament of Holy Orders, and thus are clerics.
 There is no such thing as a “lay deacon.”
 Yet deacons do not share in the priesthood of bishops and priests.
 Rather, they are ordained for diakonia, or service.
 They sacramentalize the Church’s call to imitate Christ, who came not to be served, but to serve (Mark 10:45).
 The deacon exercises this sacred ministry through the Word, the liturgy, and especially acts of charity.
 So, as the pastoral letter’s title suggests, the deacon should be a living image, or icon, of Jesus Christ the Servant.

-It’s disappointing that the good of this pastoral letter has been dampened Read the rest of this entry »
+It’s disappointing that the good of this pastoral letter has been dampened Continue reading Icons of Christ the Servant

 JPII Priests and More